UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_9/Lab_9-2.md

 Complete the following steps to develop the app.

 **Step 1:**
-- Create a New Project with the name **City Guide** in the Application name text box.
+- Create a New Project with the name **CityGuide** in the Application name text box.
 - Open `activity_main.xml`.
 - Copy the `ic_launcher_chicago.png` file from the Pictures above.
 - Click `File` on the menu bar and then click New to open the New menu.